catima/userdoc/en/guest.md

 <a id="advancedsearchdate"></a>
 ### Advanced Search

-An advanced search on the dating field allows specifying periods in several different ways.
+An advanced search on the datation field allows specifying periods in several different ways.

 ![](assets/datation/advancedsearch.png)

-The dating field allows manual date entry.
+The datation field allows manual date entry.
 The dropdowns on the right allow specifying whether the search is for an exact date (1), after a date (2), or before a date (3).

 The dropdown (4) enables searches through a choice set.

-The ***Exclude*** criterion (5) allows excluding one or the other of the dating format.
-Excluding records with **manual dating** will only return records with **choice set dating** and vice versa.
+The ***Exclude*** criterion (5) allows excluding one or the other of the datation format.
+Excluding records with **manual datation** will only return records with **choice set datation** and vice versa.

 The criteria can be combined using the search operators "and," "or," and "exclude," which are located on the left.